cold-storage/glo.sh/2017/10-28-simple-rock-solid-web-infrastructure.md

-# A Simple, Rock Solid Web Infrastructure
+# Simple, Rock Solid Web Infrastructure

 I've been thinking through how to build a rock solid, super fast, super inexpensive web infrastructure for quite a while.